top of page

 1831-1836

-Allen did not own the property, but around 1834, he began operating a store directly north of Anderson Walker.
+Allen Parks did not own the property, but around 1834, he began operating a store directly north of Anderson Walker.
 The exact nature of his business is difficult to discern.
 He was sometimes referred to as “Dr.” The two products he advertised the most in the newspaper were lottery tickets and ointment to cure “external diseases.”
 Once, in 1838, he advertised that he had 3,000 pounds of bacon to sell as well as a sizeable quantity of lard.

 Allen Parks (d.
 1847) was a member of the Democratic party and served as the Treasurer for the town of Hillsborough from at least 1845 until his death in early 1847.